PEO vs. Rippling HR Services: Differences & Which Suits Your Business Best

 • Protect your business: A PEO can help identify and fix potential compliance issues so business leaders can focus on strategic initiatives.

-While an ASO and a PEO have some similarities, including outsourcing HR functions to a third party, they differ in some important ways.
+While Rippling HR Services and a PEO have some similarities, including outsourcing HR functions to a third party, they differ in some important ways.
 The table below summarizes the key distinctions between these types of services:

 PEO